Cloudflare

 # Note the database_id from the output2.
 Create R2 Bucket

 wrangler r2 bucket create corpus-bucket3.
-Run Database Migration
+Set Up Database Migrations

 name = "my-worker"main = "src/index.ts"compatibility_date = "2024-01-01"